DanielMoscoso/100day_challenge/Readme.txt

 		-DocStrings ready.
 		-The cars needed to be generated off the screen.
 Therefore, more cars needed to be added in order to make it a decent game.
+		-'back_to_start()' method has been added to make a cleaner and less repetitive code.
 ===============================================================================